DRZ400 adventure bike build

 The two large drysacks are made by Sea to Summit.
 These are great, hours on end ploughing into torrential rain and items inside stay nice and dry.
 Quick to get on and quick to get off.

 4 X bottle holders on the back of the panniers allows me top carry things I’d rather not carry next to clothes, food etc such as my MSR cooker, spare cooker fuel, spare oil etc.

 So that’s pretty much the list of all the mods done, it is now setup to be a very capable adventure bike and has proven to be a great bike for the job.
-Another article will soon follow with a full review of the bike with the above upgrades…
+Here is a full review article of the bike with the above upgrades.
+DRZ400 Review